Ask A Therapist: How Can I Stop Freezing Up In Arguments?

 Ever wondered what you'd say to a therapist, given the chance?
-We asked Dr Sheri Jacobson, a retired psychotherapist with over 17 years' clinical experience and the co-founder of Harley Therapy Platform for advice on the things we worry about in private.
+We asked Dr. Sheri Jacobson, a retired psychotherapist with over 17 years' clinical experience and the co-founder of Harley Therapy Platform (UK Online Therapists), for advice on the things we worry about in private.

 Question: